• Skip to primary navigation

 Try Something New

 It’s easy to get stuck in a rut when it comes to food, but variety is so important.
 Challenge yourself to try something new from the farmers market every time you go.
 Fennel or fiddleheads may just become your new favorite thing.
+Try some of these easy farmers market recipes.

 Get Your Kids Involved